The Time zones application allows you to configure time zones that will be available in the system. You can set time zones for the following:

 - If a user has no time zone specified, the day and time values are relative to the Site time zone.
 In this example, the site time zone is set to UTC+01:00 (Paris).

 - If neither user time zone nor Site time zone are specified, the Server time zone is used.

 Time zones in web parts

-Web parts related to the Blogs, Forums, Message boards and Smart search applications have the Time zones section in their web part properties, where you can set the applied time zone.
+Web parts related to the Blogs, Forums, Message boards, Messaging and Smart search applications have the Time zones section in their web part properties, where you can set the applied time zone.
 The section contains the following two properties:

 Specifies the type ofthat the web part uses for its content.
 The following types are available:

 |Custom time zone||Assigns a custom time zone specifically for the content of the web part.
 The web part uses the selected time zone regardless of the time zone settings of the website or user viewing the page.|